-Implementation of new service (including new service tiers, new route numbers, or new vehicle types).
+Implementation new (including service new service tiers, new route numbers, or new vehicle types).

-A substantial geographical alteration, such as the addition or deletion of more than one and one-half ($1\frac{1}{2}$) directional miles on a given route ($3\frac{1}{4}$ of a mile in each direction).
+A substantial geographical alteration, such as the addition or deletion of more than one and one-half (11⁄2) directional miles on a given route (3/4 of a mile in each direction).